 So here is my list of the top 3 (in no particular order) ways to re-use those grounds:

 #1 On Your Garden

-Perhaps the easiest and most accessible way to re-use grounds is on your garden.
+Perhaps the easiest and most accessible way to reuse grounds is in your garden.
 You don’t even need to be a keen gardener; you can get away with just chucking the grounds over your lawn.
-Coffee makes a good fertiliser for plants as it contains nitrogen.
+Coffee makes a good fertilizer for plants as it contains nitrogen.
 You can sprinkle used grounds around the base of a plant before watering.
-Or you can make a liquid feed by mixing approximately 10grams of grounds to every 1 litre of water.
+Or you can make a liquid feed by mixing approximately 10grams of grounds with every 1 litre of water.

 Grass before and after coffee grounds.

 Coffee can be added to your compost pile as well.
 You can even add your filter papers too.
 They both break down fairly quickly.

 The oil in used coffee grounds can be extracted to make biofuel.
 The University of Nevada, conducted research back in 2008 using leftover coffee grounds from Starbucks.
 Using a relatively simple technique they were able to extract the oil from the grounds and then convert this into biodiesel.
 If the entire world’s used coffee was converted like this, it’s estimated that it would produce 340 million gallons of biodiesel per year.

 Another interesting experiment is the coffee car.
 It’s a bit similar to the ‘Mr. Fusion’ generator fitted on the Delorean in the movie ‘Back to the Future’.
 However, instead of running on beer and banana skins, it runs on pellets made from compressed coffee grounds.

 Coffee Car – Picture credit: BBC